SWKS COVID-19 UPDATE Area sees few new cases

 SOUTHWEST KANSAS NUMBERS

-Ford County saw one new positive confirmed additional case, with an overall total to 5,772 as of Friday.
-Seward County added one positive case to its total of 3,872.
-Grant and Gray Counties each increased by one case as of Friday for overall totals of 947 and 571, respectively.
-Numbers in other southwest Kansas counties remained constant through Friday.
+Ford County saw two new positive confirmed additional case, with an overall total to 5,773 as of Monday.
+Seward County added zero positive case to its total of 3,871.
+Kearny County increased by one case as of Monday for an overall total of 574.
+Numbers in other southwest Kansas counties remained constant through Monday.

 Grant - 947